Major Gifts: A Guide to Securing Large Donations

 How to Start Your Major Gifts Program: 6 Steps

 If you’re looking to start a major gifts program for the first time, the process may seem overwhelming.
 By following these eight steps, you’ll be securing major gifts in no time.

 1. Get leadership on board.

 Major gift efforts require everyone on your team to be involved in some way, shape, or form.
-So you’ll need as much support from your leadership team as is possible.
+So you’ll need as much support from your leadership team as possible.

 As previously discussed, a great technique for courting major donors is to introduce them to your organization’s executive director or board chair.
-Your leadership team likely has valuable major donor connections, as well, and may be able to start some conversations with prospects.
+Your leadership team likely has valuable major donor connections as well and may be able to start some conversations with prospects.

 But to do so, you need to make sure your organization’s leaders are on board from the get-go.